 Reynolds' television production company, DarkFire, recently sold its first two projects to 20th Century Fox Television: the live-action comedy Guidance and the animated comedy And Then There Was Gordon.
 Reynolds will executive produce alongside Allan Loeb, Jonathon Komack Martin, Tim Dowling and Steven Pearl.

-In addition to landing numerous leading roles, Reynolds also serves on the board of directors for The Michael J. Fox Foundation for Parkinson's Research.
-In November 2007, Reynolds ran the New York City Marathon in honor of his father, who has long suffered from the ravages of Parkinson's disease.
-Reynolds' marathon run raised more than $100,000 for Fox's foundation.
+In addition to his numerous leading roles, Reynolds serves on the board of directors for The Michael J. Fox Foundation for Parkinson's Research.
+In November 2007, Reynolds ran the ING New York City Marathon in honor of his father -- has long suffered from ravages of Parkinson's disease.
+Reynolds' marathon run raised more than $100,000 for the foundation.